actiquest-dev/actiquest.github.io/membria/kcg-architect.md

 ### **Advantages of This Approach**

-* **Precision**: This uses the key terminology of SpiralOS ("Intent") but applies it specifically to the core process that Membria implements.
+* **Precision**: This uses "Intent" approach but applies it specifically to the core process of Knowledge Distillation that Membria implements.
 * **Coherence**: It creates a stronger, more unified narrative.
 The entire complex protocol now has a clear purpose: to fulfill one specific "Intent."
 * **Scalability**: This approach allows for the future addition of other "Intent" types (e.g., "Request to generate a report" or "Initiate a voting process"), which would logically fit into the same architecture.